 Marymount offers a wide range of programs and services that support the well-being of students.

-- Free tutoring: The Dept of PT has a dedicated tutor to support the intellectual development of our students.
+- Free tutoring: The Doctor of Physical Therapy Program has a dedicated tutor to support the intellectual development of our students.
 In addition, students can seek academic support from the Student Academic Hub.

 - Student Counseling Services